Acts 1

 The Book of Acts tells us about the movement of the Gospel and Christianity from Jerusalem to Rome.
 The focus of the book moves from Jesus to the apostles.

-Although Luke hardly tells us anything about the apostles or church order or organisation, the book is a historical record of the church in the first 30 years.
+Although Luke hardly tells us anything about church order or organisation, the book is a historical record of the church in the first 30 years.
 Some call the book the Acts of the Apostles, whilst others call it the Acts of the Holy Spirit.

-The Book of Acts makes no sense without the Gospel of Luke and so, it was written with the Gospel of Luke in mind.
-Acts follow the Gospel of Luke but they are not the same.
+The book makes no sense without the Gospel of Luke and so, it was written with the Gospel of Luke in mind.
+Acts follows the Gospel of Luke but they are not the same.
 Luke deals with the physical activity of Christ, whilst Acts deals with the spiritual activity of Christ.

-The Book of Acts helps us to understand connections.
+The book helps us to understand connections.
 Paul to the Philippians helps us to explain the relationship between Judaism and Christianity.
 It helps us to explain the position of the Gentiles with regards to the prophecy and promises historical links.

-It links the Life of Jesus to places like Rome, etc. It provides a needed setting, the background to the rest of the New Testament and it provides the historic background and setting.
-The Book of Acts brings the New Testament letters to life and the book is historicity.
+It links the life of Jesus to places like Rome, etc. It provides a needed setting, the background to the rest of the New Testament and it provides the historic background and setting.
+The book brings the New Testament letters to life and the book’s historicity.

-In the 1900s the Book of Acts was under attack, some said that there was a conflict between Peter and Paul, others said, that Luke wasn’t qualified enough to write it.
+In the 1900s the book was under attack, some said that there was a conflict between Peter and Paul, and others said, that Luke wasn’t qualified enough to write it.

 William Ramsay wrote the book called ‘St Paul the Traveller and Roman citizen,’ and he thought the Book of Acts was inaccurate.
 So he went all out to prove the book wrong but instead he found it to be true.
-He visited all the areas mentioned in Acts but came across evidence that proves the Book of Acts to be accurate.
+He visited all the areas mentioned in Acts but came across evidence that proves the book to be accurate.

 Author

 Luke wrote the book and he is writing to a Roman official named Theophilus.
-The opening words of the Gospel of Luke and Acts both speak of Theophilus, which suggests that Acts and the Gospel of Luke are both written by the same person.
+The opening words of the Gospel of Luke and Acts both speak of Theophilus, Luke 1:1-3 / Acts 1:1, which suggests that Acts and the Gospel of Luke are both written by the same person.

-There are no less than 50 Greek words that are found in both the Gospel of Luke and the Book of Acts which are not found anywhere in the rest of the New Testament.
+There are no less than fifty Greek words that are found in both the Gospel of Luke and the Book of Acts, which are not found anywhere else in the rest of the New Testament.

-Although Luke is never mentioned by name in the book of Acts, he uses the words ‘we’, and ‘us’ in the second half of the book, Acts 16:10, and the word ‘we’ implies that the person who is writing the book is there and part of the action.
-The ‘we’ and the ‘us’ in that verse are referring to Luke and Paul.
+Although Luke is never mentioned by name in the book, he uses the words ‘we’, and ‘us’ in the second half of the book, Acts 16:10.
+The word ‘we’, implies that the person who is writing the book is there and part of the action.
+The ‘we’ and the ‘us’, in Acts 16:10, are referring to Luke and Paul.

 Luke was a travelling companion of Paul, he was there in Rome with Paul, Colossians 4:14 / Philemon 24 / 2 Timothy 4:9-12.
 We also know that he was a doctor, Colossians 4:14, possibly Paul’s personal doctor who went with him on his travels.